gr0uch0dev/gr0uch0dev.github.io/_posts/2020-01-15-privchain.markdown

 ---
 layout: post
 title: Create a Private Ethereum Blockchain
 date: 2020-01-15
 categories: Ethereum
 ---

-# Exploration of the procedures to build a two node private ethereum chain
+## Introduction

 We are assuming that both **geth** and **puppeth** have been successfully installed and added to the system path.